-Universities Denmark (Danske universiteter): Universities Denmark is the organisation of the eight Danish universities to enhance their cooperation, visibility, and impact.
+Universities Denmark (Danske universiteter) is the organisation of the eight Danish universities to enhance their cooperation, visibility, and impact.

-Danish Rectors’ Conference for the maritime education programmes (Rektorkollegiet for de maritime uddannelser).
-The Rectors’ Conference consists of the rectors from the eight maritime education institutions.
+Danish Rectors’ Conference for the maritime education programmes (Rektorkollegiet for de maritime uddannelser) consists of the rectors from the eight maritime education institutions.

-Danish vocational colleges and EUX (Danske erhvervsskoler og –gymnasier, DEG).
-DEG consists of both an organisation for the rectors and an organisation for the chairmen of the boards of the education institutions.
+Danish vocational colleges and EUX (Danske erhvervsskoler og –gymnasier, DEG) consists of both an organisation for the rectors and an organisation for the chairmen of the boards of the education institutions.

-Denmark’s private schools (Danmarks private skoler): An interest organisation for private schools, primary and lower secondary schools, and upper secondary schools.
+Denmark’s private schools (Danmarks private skoler) isn interest organisation for private schools, primary and lower secondary schools, and upper secondary schools.